DaveyCHaysIII/Atlas-AirBnB_clone_v2/README.md

-<center> <h1>HBNB - The Console</h1> </center>
+<center> <h1>HBNB - Console and Storage</h1> </center>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
+This repository contains the second stage of a student project to build a clone of the AirBnB website.
+This stage builds from a backend console and adds a more robust database storage system using SQLAlchemy.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+Original implementation uses a system of JSON serialization/deserialization, storage is persistent between sessions.
+Added database sotrage implementation leverages SQLAlchemy to implement SQL database tables for persistent storage and object-relational-mapping.

 ---